pymc-devs/pytensor/doc/tutorial/adding.rst

 given name.
 If you provide no argument, the symbol will be unnamed.
 Names are not required, but they can help debugging.

-More will be said in a moment regarding Pytensor's inner structure.
+More will be said in a moment regarding PyTensor's inner structure.
 You could also learn more by looking into :ref:`graphstructures`.